 The front compartment is rather slim, and there’s not much space inside it.
 You can fit all sorts of smaller items in the organizer panel, and maybe a folder or two in the actual compartment.
 However, you won’t be able to fit any bulkier items in this compartment, as it would make it almost impossible to zip it up.

 Tech-savvy thieves used devices that scan your data from afar.
 They are able to get your credit card info without getting too close, which can have horrific consequences.
-This is way lots of people choose to invest in anti-theft backpacks nowadays, and the Nomatic is one of the top options in that category.
+This is why lots of people choose to invest in anti-theft backpacks nowadays, and the Nomatic is one of the top options in that category.

 It features an RFID safe pocket in the front compartment, which will keep you safe from the modern-day thieves.
 This pocket blocks any signals, and keeps all your personal information safely tucked away.
 Plus, it’s a pretty spacious pocket, and it can easily fit your passport, wallet, ID, credit cards etc.

 The main compartment of this backpack features a padded laptop sleeve, which can fit most 15” laptops.
-Which means that the laptop compartment is not TSA friendly - you would have to unzip the entire main compartment, in order to be able to take out your laptop.
+This means that the laptop compartment is not TSA friendly – you would have to unzip the entire main compartment, in order to be able to take out your laptop.

 Because the Nomatic is not primarily a travel backpack, this is not a big deal.
 But I would be lying if I said that I was entirely happy with the location of the laptop sleeve on this bag.